KatherLab/mopadi/README.md

 # MoPaDi - Morphing Histopathology Diffusion

 MoPaDi combines [Diffusion Autoencoders](https://openaccess.thecvf.com/content/CVPR2022/html/Preechakul_Diffusion_Autoencoders_Toward_a_Meaningful_and_Decodable_Representation_CVPR_2022_paper.html) with multiple instance learning (MIL) for explainability of deep learning classifiers in histopathology.
-This repository contains the supplementary material for the following [preprint](https://www.biorxiv.org/content/10.1101/2024.10.29.620913v1):

-> Žigutytė, L., Lenz, T., Han, T., Hewitt, K. J., Reitsam, N. G., Foersch, S., Carrero, Z. I., Unger, M., Pearson, T. A., Truhn, D. & Kather, J. N. (2024).
-Counterfactual Diffusion Models for Mechanistic Explainability of Artificial Intelligence Models in Pathology. bioRxiv, 2024.
+> **_NOTE:_** This repository contains an updated version of the codebase.
+For the experiments described in the [preprint](https://www.biorxiv.org/content/10.1101/2024.10.29.620913v1), please refer to [version 0.0.1 of MoPaDi](https://github.com/KatherLab/mopadi/releases/tag/v0.0.1).

 For segmentation of 6 cell types to quantify changes in original and counterfactual images, [DeepCMorph](https://github.com/aiff22/DeepCMorph) pretrained models were used.

+For preprocessing of whole slide images (WSIs), please refer to KatherLab's [STAMP protocol](https://github.com/KatherLab/STAMP).

 ![image info](./images/fig1_paper.png)